A Door Opens for Public Health Studies

-Partners will have access to millions of medical claims and clinical records of insured patients, for research that could range from medication studies to health policy and outcomes analyses.
+Partners have access to millions of medical claims and clinical records of insured patients, for research that could range from medication studies to health policy and outcomes analyses.

 The de-identified records include information about tests, treatments and costs of care, as well as patients’ race, income level and geographical location.